-I love taking long baths, relaxing with a bunch of bubbles and tossing in a bath bomb or two.
-At the prices LUSH or Basin want for them though, I thought it best to figure out how to make them myself.
+There’s nothing more luxurious than taking a long bath and tossing in a few bath bombs.
+At the prices LUSH or Basin want for them though, it may be best to figure out how to make them.
 So, as we all do, I went directly to Pinterest for a DIY bath bomb recipe, or two.
 I found a couple I liked and opted to try one of them.
 One called for oil and the other called for witch hazel.
 I settled on the witch hazel recipe.

 The first time I tried this recipe I used plastic eggs left over from Easter.
 What an epic fail that was.
 Well, each of the eggs is practically a lethal weapon.
 They are hard as rocks and the dried mixture will not come out easily.
 I needed to run hot water over the outside to loosen it.
 Once loosened, the bath bomb was fine.
 It did take a while to dissolve in the tub, but it added the right fragrance and softness I was looking for.